 When someone is addicted to drugs or alcohol, their journey to sobriety starts with a process called detoxification.

 The purpose of detox is to address the physical components of addiction so that you’ll be strong enough to tackle the emotional aspects.
-Wolf Creek Recovery partners with Northern Arizona’s most experienced detox centers to provide individualized medical detox to our clients.
+Wolf Creek Recovery partners with Northern Arizona’s most experienced detox treatment center in Arizona to provide individualized medical detox to our clients.

 What is Medical Detox?

 Medical detox is the process of removing all traces of drugs, alcohol and toxins from the body, ensuring that you are physically stable and ready to start therapy – the nuts-and-bolts of the recovery process.

 When you use drugs or alcohol, your body becomes used to having these substances in their system.
 If you try to stop or decrease your use, you’ll suffer intense withdrawal effects.
 Without adequate medical support, some of these effects can be life-threatening.
 At the very least, they prevent you from making a full recovery.

 Fortunately, you are not alone when you go through Wolf Creek Recovery’s affiliate detox program.
 Around-the-clock supervision, medication and therapy are provided to reduce cravings and withdrawal effects.
 By managing your symptoms, the detox process will be less stressful and more tolerable.